EKS Default Namespace Deletion Incident Response Guide

 --output table

-If the cluster appears ACTIVE in the AWS console or CLI, but kubectl commands fail completely, suspect default namespace deletion.
+If the cluster appears ACTIVE in the AWS Console or CLI but kubectl commands do not work at all, you should suspect default namespace deletion.

 Step 2: Open AWS Support Case

-Default namespace deletion incidents can only be recovered through AWS Support.
+Failures caused by default namespace deletion can only be recovered through AWS Support.
 Open a case immediately.

 2-2.
 Case Body Template

-Copy and paste the following template into the case body.
+Copy the template below and paste it into the case body.

 ■ Cluster Information